brenden17/Realtime-Poll-with-Flask-on-Redis/readme.md

 # Real Poll with redis on Flask

-This is Flask extension which implements Poll on page with Redis
+This is Flask extension which implements Poll on page with Redis bitmap.

 ## Reqirements